Making Non-Profit Websites a Breeze

 When we introduced drag-and-drop publishing to our workflow, the impact was immediate: non-profits gained real control over their website content.
 Instead of getting bogged down by technical roadblocks or flooding our team with support tickets, they could handle more website tasks in-house, supported by clear workflows and hands-on training that we provide to keep everything running smoothly.

-This shift resulted in a dramatic 75% drop in support requests almost overnight, as clients could now handle most updates on their own.
-It was a major breakthrough for us, freeing up both our team and our clients to focus on more meaningful work, and provided a ready-made solution that addressed many of the biggest challenges our clients faced.
+This shift led to a sharp drop in support requests almost immediately, as clients could now handle most updates on their own.
+It was a major breakthrough, allowing both our team and our clients to focus on more meaningful work.
+As our clients grow alongside us, our team now handles requests, which typically involve more advanced website editing techniques.

-Turnaround times for site updates dropped from hours to minutes, ensuring websites stayed current and relevant.
 The system also lowered training barriers, allowing new team members to get up to speed quickly and reducing onboarding time, which meant organizations no longer had to rely on outside help every time someone new joined.
-This approach not only streamlines day-to-day management, but also saves ongoing costs and makes it easy for non-profits to keep their websites vibrant and on brand.
+This approach not only streamlines day-to-day management, but also saves ongoing costs.

 Plan for Growth